naston/MoE-Stability/README.md

 Steps:
 - Implement basic MoE architecture
 - Implement simple training loop (The current code is able to work with Lab2 code)

-- Find dataset and tokenizer (working) (wikipedia english and huggingface tokenizers BPE?)
+- Find dataset and tokenizer (wikipedia english and huggingface tokenizers BPE?) <- Partially here

 - Create training and eval code
 - Create Config setup
-- Create Fedus Load Balance Loss
+- Tensorboard monitoring

-- Tensorboard/ WandB monitoring
+- Create Fedus Load Balance Loss <- You are here

 - Add in evaluation metrics
 - Train and benchmark for testing (this is where I need to be in 2-3 weeks)
 - Verify results against papers?